deltainium/IBDP-Points-Calculator/README.md

 ## **Warning**:
 I'm just a guy with a computer.
 Though I consider my program to work as intended, I may have entirely misunderstood the algorithm the IB uses to calculate their diploma scores.
-**Please avoid using this project for anything remotely important** If you need your diploma score for university and whatnot your best bet would be to consult a teacher or counselor.
+**Please avoid using this project for anything remotely important.** If you need your diploma score for university and whatnot your best bet would be to consult a teacher or counselor.

 ## **Usage**
 Naturally for both Windows and Linux a semi-recent version of [Python](https://www.python.org/) is required.